crosspath/auzon/README.md

 ```
 domains
 + base (directory with common files for more than one domain)
-+ site (admin panel and site-wide settings)
++ site (directory for admin panel and site-wide settings)
-+ users (all entities that describe user data in this application + related functionality)
++ users (directory for user data in this application + related functionality)
 | site.rb (adds table_name_prefix for ActiveRecord classes in this namespace)
 | users.rb (the same)
 ```